hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/prestashop/domains/ecat_co_il/__init__.md

 import pytest

 # No functions or classes are defined in the provided code.
 # Therefore, no tests can be written.
-A test file with a stub to demonstrate the structure is provided instead.
+A test file with a stub to demonStarte the structure is provided instead.

 def test_stub_function_exists():
-    """Checks that an empty function exists to demonstrate test structure."""
+    """Checks that an empty function exists to demonStarte test structure."""
     # Replace with your actual function calls if the code provided contained functions.
     # Example:
     # from hypotez.src.endpoints.prestashop.domains.ecat_co_il import my_function